-Medical staff, or staff covering the Medical Centre in the absence of the Nurse Manager, must check iSAMS before administering any medication.
+Staff working in the medical centre must check iSAMS before administering any medication.

 Procedure for administration of a homely remedy

 - 1) Ask the students for their full name, year group and tutor. - 2) Assess the student.
 A homely remedy should only be administered if it is necessary. - 3) Ask the student if they have any known allergies and if they have taken any medication in the last 24 hours.
 If the student has taken medication, but is unsure of what they have taken, a parent/guardian must be contacted to confirm what they have had.
 MEDICATION MUST NOT BE GIVEN UNTIL THIS IS CLARIFIED. - 4) Check that there is consent in place for the student to receive the necessary homely remedy.
 This can be found by checking iSAMS. - 5) If there is consent, the homely remedy may be administered to the student following the instructions that are on the medication packaging.
 This information can also be found in the Homely Remedy folder on top of the medication cupboard. - 6) Always read the dosage guide, check the expiry date, and confirm the route of which the medication must be administered. - 7) If there is no consent in place, the parent/guardian must be contacted before the medication is administered.
 If the parent/guardian does give verbal consent, they should be asked to complete the consent form on the parent portal for any future administrations to prevent delay of treatment. - 8) Watch the student take the medication. - 9) Document that the student has taken the medication (including time and dose) on iSAMS. - 10) Inform the students emergency contact by email of the time that they have had the medication.